TedPittman/NFC-Raspberry-Pi-Media-Player/README.md

 Conifrm that SPI is enabled on the Pi by
 `sudo raspi-config` -> interfacing options -> SPI

-Switch the mode of the PN 532 chip to SPI by removing the yellow plastic cover from black housing with yellow switches towards edge of chip, for SPI switch 1 is off switch 2 is on
+You must physically switch the mode to SPI by removing the yellow plastic cover from the black housing with 2 yellow switches towards the edge of the chip.

+Switch 1 is off switch 2 is on for SPI mode.

 SPI Python tools
 ```